brandonchacon/TimberlineCS/APCSA/Project2/README.md

 - [ ] Calculate how much it costs to park at each of the spots you created.
 	* You can get the cost to park per 10 minutes using the getCostPerInterval() method (for example, spot1.getCostPerInterval());
 	* You will need to convert the time in hh:mm to total time in minutes
-	* You will then need to figure out the total cost to park. (parking meters do not round down!)
+	* You will then need to figure out the total cost to park at each spot. (parking meters do not round down!)
 	* The total cost will need to be converted to a String so it prints as expected (for example, $1.50);
 	* Once you figure out the total cost you need to set the total cost (for example, spot1.setTotalCost("$1.50"))
 		* Note: there are other ways to do the above using the NumberFormat class, but just use Strings here.